15 Words That People Say Aren’t Real—but Are

 How long does it take for a word to be used incorrectly before linguists give up and alter its meaning?
 It’s happening to literally, which literally means “in a literal way or sense.”
 So many speakers are using it in place of virtually that the Oxford English Dictionary has redefined literally to say it can be “used for emphasis rather than being actually true, such as, ‘We were literally killing ourselves laughing.'”
 Meanwhile, English is left with no word reserved to mean “in a literal sense.”
 Result: Language purists refuse to use literally figuratively.
 Check out these other words and phrases you’re probably using all wrong.

 Dating back to the 13th century, anyways was gradually shortened to anyway.
 Today, it’s only used colloquially, as in: “I’ve been blabbing about myself for hours.
 Anyways, why are you leaving?”
 The word is considered superfluous: Most dictionaries list it as an informal synonym for anyway.
 The Oxford English Dictionary goes a step further.
 It identifies anyways as being of North American origin and gives this snobbish example: “You wouldn’t understand all them long words anyways.”
+Here are some funny words you probably don’t know (but should!)

 Like irregardless and anyways, orientate can be used but shouldn’t.
 The word originated in British English in the 1840s as a variant of orient (both mean “to determine bearings”).
 Yanks stuck with orient, which is still the preferred usage—orientate is considered nonstandard in most American dictionaries.
 Even so, many people use it interchangeably with orient (and disorientated for disoriented).
 A Collins Dictionary entry reads, “We’ve taken so many turns I’m completely disorientated.”